 Blown-in insulation for walls

 - Only use this option if it is appropriate for the existing construction – for example, such products should not be installed into walls that do not have a flexible wall underlay (building paper or building wrap) installed behind the cladding.
-A 20 mm clear gap must be left between the underlay and the back of the cladding.
-This is to allow for some drainage and drying and prevent direct contact (and water transfer).

 Installing the insulation to existing skillion roofs will depend on the condition of either the roofing or the internal lining as outlined for walls above.
 For skillion roofs, the lower slope of the roof usually causes a metal roof to deteriorate more quickly than a steeper sloped roof, so access from the outside may be a more viable option and it allows roof underlay to be installed.
 The amount of insulation able to be installed will depend on the rafter depth – there must be a gap (25 mm) between the insulation and the underside of flexible roof underlay.

 Retrofitting or repairing foil insulation under floors was banned from 1 July 2016.
-This practice can be dangerous – the risk is that people using staples or nails to attach the foil to timber members accidentally pierce a live electrical cable.
+This practice can be dangerous – the risk is that people using metal staples to attach the foil to timber members accidentally pierce a live electrical cable.
 There have been five electrocution deaths and one non-fatal shock reported in New Zealand from installation of foil insulation under houses.

 Original and any later window replacements are most likely to be single glazed and the window sections relatively air leaky.
 This makes them inefficient in terms of maintaining and retaining heat within the building.